Anafruiz/portfolio/README.md

 hard-working and very enthusiastic person.

 ## Project
-This project is created with `starter kit` de [Adalab](https://adalab.es/) and it's being uploaded with my new projects.
+This project is created with `create-react-app`and it's being uploaded with my new projects.

 ## Contact
 I hope you like it because it's made with great interest and I really appreciate any kind of feedback.